 So there you have it, some practical solutions for keeping Fido off your lawn.
 Some will be more successful than others, and we have to admit watching the dog run away from a motion-activated sprinkler is rather funny!

-The latest trend in lawn care is grasscycling – basically a way to recycle grass clippings as a natural fertiliser for your lawn.
+The latest trend in lawn care is grasscycling – basically a way to recycle grass clippings as a natural fertiliser for your lawn, similar to top dressing.

 It’s incredibly easy to do.
 When you mow your lawn, instead of collecting up the grass clippings and throwing them away, just let them form an even layer on the lawn and all those nutrients will find their way back into the soil.